You’ll Wish You Knew This Sooner! 7 Smart DIY Ideas At Home

 Wrapping up ✅

-Safety first: always wear appropriate PPE, keep flammable materials away from welding and grinding, and practice techniques on scrap before applying them to finished parts.
+Safety comes first.
+Wear the right personal protective equipment (PPE), keep flammable materials away from welding and grinding, and practice on scrap before you work on finished parts.

 Workshop overview showing organized tools and DIY jigs